maebli/maebli.github.io/cv.markdown

 # Work Experience

 * **Development Engineer**, GWF AG Luzern *(2014 - Present)*
-  - Key role from requirement engineering, development, testing and maintenance of low cost and ultra low power, battery powered and high volume firmware and hardware related to LoRaWAN, wMbus and wired mbus devices, with various configuration interfaces
+  - Key role in requirement engineering, development, testing and maintenance of low cost and ultra low power, battery powered and high volume firmware and hardware related to LoRaWAN, wMbus and wired mbus devices, with various configuration interfaces
   - Development and maintenance of high through-put production desktop applications
   - Development of company internal processs, style guides and documentation